Finite convergence and minimizer extraction in moment relaxations with correlative sparsity: Recovering representing measures

 \section{Recovering representing measures}

 We now replicate the measure assembly construction from \cite[Lemma~6.4]{Lasserre2006} in the special case of atomic measures.
-We do so to explicitly demonstrate that if $\vec{y}$ satisfies the conditions of \Cref{thm:FF}, then one can algorithmically recover an atomic representing measure for it.
+We do so to explicitly demonstrate that if $\vec{y}$ satisfies the conditions of \Cref{thm:FF}, then one can algorithmically recover an atomic representing measure for it (see \Cref{alg:measure_recovery} for a pseudo-code constructing the atoms and weights of such a measure).
 This is useful in practice because, when $\vec{y}$ is the optimal solution of the moment relaxation \cref{e:mom}, the atoms of the representing measure are optimizers of the corresponding polynomial optimization problem \cref{e:pop} (cf. \Cref{thm:FF-POP}).
 We also show in \cref{ss:max-support} that the recovered measure has maximal support among all possible atomic representing measures.
 Finally, in \cref{ss:other-measures} we use this observation and convex programming to search for other atomic representing measures.